 Management aims to ensure IT systems and infrastructure are well maintained and remain relevant to future needs of the business.

-In the omni-channel space, the group enhanced the www.clicks.co.za transactional website with the development of the Clicks mobile app which offers customers the convenience of a virtual Clicks ClubCard as well as script management, pharmacy services and a store locator.
+In the omni-channel space, the group has continued to enhance the www.clicks.co.za transactional website and the Clicks mobile app which offers customers the convenience of a virtual Clicks ClubCard as well as script management, pharmacy services and a store locator.

-The group invested R83.6 million on computer hardware and R56.9 million in computer software which included replacing ageing IT hardware and software to improve processing capability and enhance capacity to support future business growth.
+The group invested R54 million on computer hardware and R65.9 million in computer software which included replacing ageing IT hardware and software to improve processing capability and enhance capacity to support business growth.

-The group plans to spend between R650 million and R700 million per annum for the next three years to support the expansion of the Clicks store footprint, increasing capacity in the distribution centres and modernising IT systems.
+The group plans to spend between R650 million and R700 million per annum for the next three years to support the expansion of the Clicks store footprint, increase efficiency in the distribution centres and invest in IT tools and systems.

 Chief financial officer